tsgates/arch-wiki-markdown/wiki/Bash.md

 422 ponies).
 The syntax is the same, meaning $ ponysay message to say something and ponysay -l for a complete list of ponies.
-To create more ponies use util-say-git and store them in ~/.local/share/ponysay/ponies and ~/.local/share/ponysay/ttyponies/ for desktop and TTY, respectively
+To create more ponies use util-say-git and store them in ~/.local/share/ponysay/ponies and ~/.local/share/ponysay/ttyponies/ for desktop and TTY, respectively.

-> ASCII Historical Calendar
+> ASCII historical calendar

 To install calendar files in your ~/.calendar directory you will need the rpmextract package installed.
 Then from your home directory, run the